YWMKerman/AfterSolarSystem/readme.md

  # ***Help and Support***
  ![Help](https://github.com/YWMKerman/AfterSolarSystem/assets/78585019/937b6677-8614-469b-bc6c-5663ff3690ab)
- _If you recognize my work, or you are willing to provide me with some financial support, you are welcome to scan the QR code below and donate through WeChat play or Alipay.
+ _If you recognize my work, or you are willing to provide me with some financial support, you are welcome to scan the QR code below and donate through WeChat Pay or Alipay.
 Thank you～_